 What is a Facebook Messenger Code?

-Facebook created Messenger Codes as an extension of m.me links.
-M.me links are urls that send Facebook users directly into a Facebook Messenger chat with a Facebook Page.
+What exactly is a Messenger Code?
+Messenger Codes are an extension of m.me links, which are URLs that send Facebook users directly into a Facebook Messenger chat with a Facebook Page.

 Thus the Facebook Messenger Scan Code was only unique in that it had a nice design.
 Above you can see that using the Facebook Scan code was much nicer than adding a generic QR Code.
 However, the Facebook Messenger Scan Code had its problems.